Accepting Changes from a Remote Git Repository

 Previously I wrote about how to work on an external project using Git.
-I didn't show how the owner could accept your changes though.
+What I didn't cover was the other side of the equation: how the project owner accepts those changes.

 Connect to the remote repository

-Being a committer to the project you of course already have the repository cloned.
-If you don't, now might be a good time to do that.
+As a committer on the project, you'll already have the repository cloned.
+If you don't, now's a good time to sort that out.

 git remote add \